parrotjs/parrotjs/documentation/parrot.notification.md

 ### Notification

-`parrot.notification` represents the namespace for use HTML5 Notifications.
+`parrot.notification` represents the namespace for HTML5 notifications usage.

 #### parrot.notification

 ##### .add(&lt;Object&gt;)

 It registers a new `Notification`.
-This is useful when you need to use the same notification repeatedly or use a notification structure that you can edit before show it.
+This is useful when you need to use the same notification repeatedly or to use a notification structure that you can edit before showing it.

-When you register a `Notification` you need to provide a `name` that referenced it with the rest of the `Notification` properties:
+When you register a `Notification`, you need to provide a `name` that references it with the rest of the `Notification` properties:

 ```coffee
 parrot.notification.add